boyney123/graphql.explore-tech.org/src/materials/Go/graphql/graphql.md

 graphql
 =======

 utilities for dealing with GraphQL queries in Go.

-This package focuses on actually creating GraphQL servers and expects you to describe your schema directly in Go.

-To that end this library initially has not emphasized GraphQL schema definition parsing and instead focuses on Query Documents and writing real servers.
+Parses with libgraphqlparser

 license: ISC

-version: Based on October2015 GraphQL Specification

-status: unstable
+status: alpha

-contributions: encouraged

 hacking